microsoft/AdaptiveCards/specs/DesignDiscussions/Inconsistencies.md

 * Multiple implementations means that "gotcha" scenarios might not always be covered or may be covered inconsistently (e.g. what happens when you combine `maxLines`, markdown lists, and `wrap: true`?)
 * Platform-provided controls can vary widely in their behaviors and support.
 Even if divergent behavior is caught during implementation, it may be difficult or tricky to solve completely
-* Some

 ## Proposals

-* Reduce code duplication:
-  * Experiment with the shared model as Javascript (e.g. via [emscripten](https://emscripten.org/))
-  * Move .NET from using Newtonsoft.JSON to using the shared model via P/Invoke (Note that this will have impacts on partners.
-It's likely that this move will only make sense if Javascript is also using the shared model)
-* Change processes to prevent new inconsistencies from ever happening:
+* (P0) Change processes to prevent new inconsistencies from ever happening:
+  * Motivation: Inconsistencies are caught before they ship
+  * Tasks:
     * New bugs automatically filed with `inconsistency` tag, which is only removed once it's determined that the issue is *not* a consistency issue
     * We can't ship if an `inconsistency`-tagged bug hasn't been resolved for this release
     * Features that need implementation across all platforms are merged to a single branch and PR'd/tested for inconsistencies before being allowed to merge upstream
-  * Require that first accepted commits of a new feature include robust test cards that not only exercise the "golden path" for a feature, but every conceivable corner case
+    * Require that first accepted commits of a new feature include robust test cards that not only exercise the "golden path" for a feature, but every conceivable corner case relevant to
       * Perhaps a checklist that needs to be completed prior to merge?
-* Provide a new tool that allows easy testing of card payloads across all renderers:
+* (P1) Provide a new tool that allows easy testing of card payloads across all renderers:
+  * Motivation: Allows for the easy directed testing of feature consistency
+  * Tasks:
     * If shipped for public use, this could be a nice addition to the designer to allow card authors to preview their cards in a variety of renderers
     * Could be used in tests for per-platform visual verification
     * Per-platform accessibility trees could also be generated by this tool to allow for cross-plat verification
-* Parsing/rendering documentation update pass -- leave no ambiguity
-* Blog posts about inconsistencies, how we're addressing them, and how to avoid them when implementing custom parsing/rendering or implementing an entirely new stack
-* Make hard decisions around defaults, required properties, and parser/renderer behaviors
+* (P1) Make hard decisions around defaults, required properties, and parser/renderer behaviors:
+  * Motivation: When these decisions are fully documented, it's easier for a line-level dev to choose correct behavior, meaning that it's more intuitive as to what the correct behavior should be.
+  * Tasks:
-  * Document them publicly
+    * Document decisions publicly & in code as appropriate
-  * Blog about them
-  * Blog about philosophy around decisions (enabling third parties to make Adaptive Card-consistent decisions)
+    * Blog about decisions & philosophy
+    * Review current behavior and make breaking changes as needed
+* (P1) Inconsistency-focused bug bash
+  * Motivation: There are certainly more inconsistencies that have yet to be found.
+It's better to deal with them all at once if possible.
+  * Tasks:
     * Ensure test cards cover scenarios
-  * Make sure we only break our customers once
+* (P2) Reduce code duplication:
+  * Motivation: Fewer implementations means fewer inconsistencies
-* Inconsistency-focused bug bash
+  * Tasks:
+    * Experiment with the shared model as Javascript (e.g. via [emscripten](https://emscripten.org/))
+    * Move .NET from using Newtonsoft.JSON to using the shared model via P/Invoke (Note that this will have impacts on partners.
+It's likely that this move will only make sense if Javascript is also using the shared model)
+* (P2) Parsing/rendering documentation update pass -- leave no ambiguity
+  * Motivation: Makes it easier for third parties to be consistent
+* (P2) Blog posts about inconsistencies, how we're addressing them, and how to avoid them when implementing custom parsing/rendering or implementing an entirely new stack (makes it easier for third parties to be consistent)
+  * Motivation: Better visibility for third parties

 ## Specific bugs